disposableidentities/healthcrisis/README.md

 Government app creates a professional Verifiable Credential (VC) including the main persona DID of the practitioner and registers the VC on a government server.
 The government app transfers a link to this registered VC onto the practitioners app.

 **Citizens -> Practitioners:**
-Citizens app generates a disposable DID and transfers this to the practitioners app.
+Citizens app generates a Disposable DID and transfers this to the practitioners app.

 **Practitioners -> Citizens:**
-Practitioners app generates a health condition report (a VC) including the citizens disposable DID and transfers this to the citizens app.
+Practitioners app generates a health condition report (a VC) including the citizens Disposable DID and transfers this to the citizens app.

 **Citizens -> Practitioners/Government:**
 Citizens app generates barcodes with information embedded about the latest health condition report.
 Practitioners/government apps can read the barcode.
 Practitioners cannot decrypt location data, the government can.